Every month in the US and Canada, about 3,000 people hit Google and search for phrases like “Best Resume Writing Services.”

 We made our own list, updated in 2019, and this post is FULL of details on the how and why.

 Sites like Best10ResumeWriters and Top5ResumeServices are scams.
 We have an entire section detailing this below.

 This article is full of information.
 Use this table of contents to navigate to each section.
 At the end, we have more advice about the best approach to resume writing.

 Hopefully, everyone who reads this will know to steer clear of the scammers out there.

 As always, we hope you’ll read through this post and leave a comment below.
 Let us know if you think we missed anything or to commiserate with other resume writing scam victims!

 We put up this article to help innocent job seekers avoid being scammed by bogus Google results, after searching for phrases like “Best Resume Services” and “Top Resume Writing Services.”

-The list below was compiled after years of first-hand experience.
-Resume writing is what we do.
-We’re experts at it, and we hope to prove it to you.
+Our team of professional resume writers complied the list below after years of first-hand experience.
+Resume writing is what we do; we’re experts at it, and we’re ready to prove it to you.